Frequently Asked Questions

 What is a full course load, full-year course, half-year course?

-A full course load is 30 credit hours completed during the September to April academic year.
-This is typically five full-year or ten half-year courses.
-It does not matter how the courses are distributed between the two semesters.
+Full course load: 30 credit hours/5.0 credits completed during the September to April academic year.
+This is typically 5 full-year or 10 half-year courses.
+It does not matter how the courses are distributed between the fall and winter semesters.

 No. All applicants must meet the same minimum admissions requirements.
 Exceptions will not be granted.